Chapter 9: Free Radical Substitution Reaction of Alkanes

 The alkyl radical is the key intermediate for the halogenation reaction of alkanes, so the relative stability of radicals determines the relative reactivity.
 Based on the energy diagram, the alkane that generates the more stable carbon radical exhibits higher reactivity.

 The alkyl radicals with different structures show different stabilities.
-Specifically, tertiary radicals are most stable, and primary and methyl radicals are least stable, which follow the same trend as the stability of carbocations.
+Specifically, tertiary radicals are the most stable, and primary and methyl radicals are the least stable, which follows the same trend as the stability of carbocations.

 ""

-This trend can be explained by two reasonings:
+This trend can be explained by two reasons:

 • The Hyperconjugation effect of the alkyl (R) group: alkyl groups are electron-donating groups through the hyperconjugation effect (refer to section 7.4), which is the electron density of C-C or C-H σ bond overlap with the half-filled p orbital of carbon radicals.
 Similar to the carbocation, the carbon radical is also an electron-deficient species, so the electron-donating effect of alkyl groups helps stabilize it.
 With more alkyl groups involved, the radical is more stable.